 In the early stages of the race, I got swept up in the moment and tried to match—or even outpace—the runners around me.
 In hindsight, I should have taken a more conservative approach during the opening 5K and let the crowd pull ahead.
 Starting slower might have helped me in the long run.
 It’s easy to get caught up in the excitement, so this is a lesson I need to keep reminding myself of.

 I need to train with a more dedicated nutrition plan, one that provides around 200-250 calories per hour.
 What I noticed watching the footage back was that my energy returned after consuming over 400 calories at 30K.
-At that point, I was probably 400-600 calories behind, and while that may not seem like a lot, maintaining a constant calorie intake will go a long way toward higher energy levels late in the race.
+At that point, I was probably 400-600 calories behind, and while that may not seem like much, maintaining a steady calorie intake will go a long way toward higher energy levels late in the race.